How can we help?

 What is Positive Behaviour Support?

-Challenging behaviours are behaviours that someone else finds challenging to deal with.
+A behaviour of concern is a behaviour that someone else finds challenging to deal with.
 Some examples are aggression, shouting and ignoring.

-To put it simply, when someone’s behaviour is challenging there are two options.
+To put it simply, when someone’s behaviour is concerning there are two options.
 Either restrict the person so they can’t behave that way or support them in a positive way to change the behaviour.

 How does positive behaviour support work at Suitsme?